 Members of our Technical Committee are always happy to guide and advise on which class your Morgan is eligible for.

-There are usually 10 race weekends with 12 races and the best 9 count towards the Championship positions.
+In 2023 there are 7 race weekends with 12 races and the best 9 count towards the Championship positions.
 Points are awarded to class winners, second, third and so on, with an extra point being awarded for the fastest lap in each class.
 This enables a quick and consistent driver from any class to become overall champion and win the coveted Peter Collins Tray at the end of the season.
 It also ensures that, although the overall race winner on the day is likely to come from the highly modified and very quick cars, the battles for class honours throughout the field should be just as hotly contested.
 The championship winner is often decided at the last race of the season.

 There are around 60 registered competitors in the series: several have been racing in the Challenge since it began in 1985 and some are new drivers, either novices to the sport or who have migrated from other forms of motor sport or other race series.
 Some competitors drive to the circuit in their race cars on the day of the event, some camp, some overnight in a local B&B and others bring their cars on trailers behind motor homes.